-Happy Hour is 3-5:30 and offers half-price Appiseres $10 Pizza’a, cheaper beer and wine and Cocktails at $9.50 instead of $14.
+Happy Hour is 3-5:30 and offers half-price Appiseres $10 Pizza’a, cheaper beer and wine, and Cocktails at $9.50 instead of $14.
 We walked in and the place was BUSY.
 About the busiest, we have seen anywhere on Wailea.
 The Hostess broke the news that a Table would be over an hour.
 We have been on the beach all afternoon and it was now past 4:30 so we would miss the happy hour.

 Instead, we just made a beeline for the bar and ordered a couple of the “legendary” Mai Tai’s while we waited to see if some bar seats became free.
 We were not far into our drinks when some seats at the bar became available so we shifted over and took in the atmosphere.

 The Bar was very lively and packed to the rafters.
 We are sure this was mainly for the Happy hour but imagine it will remain pretty packed well beyond.
-It was a very lively place with lots of the younger crowd and completely different to Merriman’s.
+It was a very lively place with lots of the younger crowd and completely different from Merriman’s.

 Maui’s best Mai Tai?
 No, we don’t think so.
-The main drink was very sour and had almost no Ogeeot taste.
+The main drink was very sour and had almost no Ogeot taste.
 There was plenty of rum and it wasn’t a bad Mai Tai but just not incredible.
 The Honey-Lilikoi foam was the Unique selling point and it is utterly delicious and when it starts to incorporate into the drink it comes alive and provides the sweetness needed.
 But the Flavours muddle the Mai Tai even more and while it is a delicious drink it stops being a Mai Tai.
 So yes we enjoyed them but it can’t be the best Mai Tai when it isn’t really a Mai Tai.
-It would not stop us ordering one again, however.
+It would not stop us from ordering one again, however.

 We had two juicy steaks at home ready to go on the BBQ, so we were only looking for a Light Bite.
 The Half Price Appetizers were perfect for this.
-The Wood-Roasted Chicken Wings, Pumpkin Patch Ravioli and Garlic Truffle Oil Fries filled the hole and were all delicious.
+The Wood-Roasted Chicken Wings, Pumpkin Patch Ravioli, and Garlic Truffle Oil Fries filled the hole and were all delicious.
 We also tried another Cocktail each as well.

 Overall we thought Monkeypod to be just a bit overrated.
 While the food and drink were very good and the decor of the bar pretty great, the location leaves a lot to be desired.
 When you think about Merriman’s out on the Kapalua peninsular overlooking Napili and Kapalua bays, sitting out on the terrace is truly breathtaking and you feel fine about paying the premium.
-Here you are in a shopping centre uphill with very little view.
+Here you are in a shopping center, up a hill with very little view.
 It’s just your typical trendy bar and we feel the prices do not reflect that.
 Our $65+tip bill for a few drinks and appetizers didn’t feel like a great deal.
 The same out of happy hour would be well over $100.

 Still, we were in the very upmarket area of Wailea and you have to expect a bit of expense.
 Most people were ordering away with abandon and the bar is obviously doing very well.
 And despite the criticism, we would happily go back again for happy hour, but the regular prices may be pushing it a little for us.